pvlib/pvlib-python/docs/sphinx/source/forecasts.rst

 collection of forecasts made by National Weather Service offices across the country.
 It is updated every 6 hours.
 Use the NDFD, among others, for forecasts at all time horizons.
+The NDFD is available for the United States.

 .. ipython:: python